 That day, we witnessed one of these examples, as it blocked the blistering rays of afternoon sun from our faces.
 Twenty years and 150 million U.S. dollars later, a fishery had been completed for the people of Turkana.
 Its promise?
 To prevent the people of the region from ever facing starvation again.
 The reality?
 A tragic landmark of good intentions gone wrong.
-The people of Turkana, you see, do not eat fish.

 The Elephant in the Room

 In his book, When Helping Hurts, Steve Corbett recounts an old African fable: